wingo/whippet/doc/collectors.md

 `parallel-whippet`, possibly `parallel-generational-whippet`.

 If you are writing a new project, you have a choice as to whether to pay the development cost of precise roots or not.
-If choose to not have precise roots, then go for `stack-conservative-parallel-whippet` directly.
+If you choose to not have precise roots, then go for `stack-conservative-parallel-whippet` directly.